RatseerOfRattesse/COAWiki/docs/Story/Mainline Story/Advent of the Haelborne.md

 “Pack of crienbeasts, tier four, two hundred metres that way.”

 Bia cackled.
-She held out her hand and chanted:
+She holds out her hand and chants:

 “Fallen horrors in the gloom, come forth and ferry my doom.”

-Red mist coalesced in her palm before expanding to form a massive scythe, with a blade of crimson metal and grip of black hide.
+Red mist coalesces in her palm before expanding to form a massive scythe, with a blade of crimson metal and grip of black hide.

 ???+ governance "Ability: [Fel Scythe] (Conjuring)"